 - Divide the dough into 6 equal-sized balls.
 Take one dough ball and place it on a greased platform.

 - Start pressing the dough.
-As you press the gluten-free dough with your fingers, it will start to spread.
+As you press the gluten-free dough with your fingers, it will spread.

 - Spread the dough into a circle.